AndrewBennettDev/liftctl/README.md

 # `liftctl`

 A terminal-based workout tracking application written in Go.
-Features a modern TUI (Terminal User Interface) for managing exercises, creating workout routines, and tracking workout sessions.
+Features a modern TUI for managing exercises, creating workout routines, and tracking workout sessions.
 All data is stored locally using SQLite with GORM as the ORM.

 ## Features